 For autologous and IV use only; confirm patient identity prior to infusion.
 Do not use a leukodepleting filter.
-Give lymphodepleting chemotherapy (cyclophosphamide 300mg/m2 IV + fludarabine 30mg/m2 IV) for 3 days.
+Give lymphodepleting chemotherapy (cyclophosphamide 300mg/m2/day IV + fludarabine 30mg/m2/day IV) for 3 days.
 Premedicate with APAP and diphenhydramine or other H1-antihistamine approx. 30–60mins prior to Breyanzi infusion; avoid prophylactic corticosteroids.
 Infuse Breyanzi 2–7 days after lymphodepleting chemotherapy.
-Give 50–110×106 CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components), with each component supplied separately.
+Relapsed/refractory after 1 line of therapy: give a single dose of 90–110×106 CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components), with each component supplied separately.
+Relapsed/refractory after ≥2 lines of therapy: give a single dose of 50–110×106 CAR-positive viable T cells (consisting of 1:1 CD8 and CD4 components), with each component supplied separately.
 May need >1 vial per component to achieve target dose.
 For dose preparation/administration and management of severe adverse reactions: see full labeling.

 Cytokine release syndrome.
 Neurologic toxicities.

 Risk of cytokine release syndrome (CRS); do not give to patients with active infection and/or inflammatory disorders.
 Have tocilizumab and emergency equipment readily available.
 Monitor daily for at least 7 days at the healthcare facility following infusion for signs/symptoms of CRS and neurologic toxicities.
 Continue to monitor for CRS for 4 weeks after infusion; at 1st sign, institute treatment with supportive care, tocilizumab and/or corticosteroids as indicated (see full labeling).
 Monitor for neurologic toxicities for 4 weeks after infusion and treat promptly (see full labeling).
 Monitor for infection, febrile neutropenia; evaluate, manage and treat appropriately.
 Screen for HBV, HCV, and HIV prior to cell collection for manufacturing.
-Monitor blood counts (prior to and after initiation), immunoglobulin levels after treatment.
+Consider concurrent antiviral therapy to prevent HBV reactivation in those with prior history of HBV.
+Monitor CBCs (prior to and after initiation), immunoglobulin levels after treatment.
 Pregnancy: not recommended.
 Verify pregnancy status prior to initiation.
 Nursing mothers.